 I love cooking and baking, but I get spoiled every time I go home and have access to a fully-stocked kitchen.
 When I go back to college, I never have the right ingredients and even when I do, I can’t quite justify making a full three-course dinner for just myself.
 But food is expensive and if I’m going to spend $95 at Trader Joe’s (sad but true story) you know it’s not going to be on instant ramen.
 And to motivate myself to actually spend time in the kitchen, my friends and I have started having weekly cooking/baking dates.
 It’s a fun way to hang out after a long week of classes, and you get delicious food at the end.
 There is literally no downside.

 A couple of days ago, my friend invited me over to bake, so I decided to try a few recipes I’ve had saved on my computer for a while.
-We settled on Brown Butter and Salted Caramel Cookie Cups from user @sander16 on Imgur, and a recipe for Caramelized Onion and Gruyère Biscuits from the wonderful Smitten Kitchen blog.
+We settled on Brown Butter and Salted Caramel Cookie Cups from user @sander16 on Imgur, and Caramelized Onion and Gruyère Biscuits from the wonderful Smitten Kitchen blog.

 To answer your question: yes, they were both as delicious as they sound.
 However, we failed to budget our time efficiently and instead of baking both simultaneously, we ended up taking almost five hours to make both the biscuits and the cookie cups and I left his house at midnight.
 Because that’s what all the cool kids are doing on Thursday nights nowadays, baking.

 First, the cookie cups.
 Simply put, these cookies are a gift from the lord.
 They're actually amazing.
 But if you’re going to make them, I suggest you plan ahead because the caramel needs to set for an hour and a half, and the dough needs to be refrigerated for an hour.
 So have an two and a half hours’ worth of stuff to do while they’re chilling (in our case, it was making biscuits).
 You can also substitute ready-made caramel squares if you don’t want to make your own, but I promise the homemade kind is so worth it.

 BROWN BUTTER AND SALTED CARAMEL COOKIE CUPS